 Although CyberGhost's user experience isn't quite up there with the best, it's a fantastic choice for those looking to stream and torrent without breaking the bank – and you'll also be covered by an unusually long 45-day money-back guarantee, so you'll be able to test it thoroughly before committing.

 If you're after a VPN stalwart for a bargain price, you could do a lot worse than IPVanish.
 In our latest IPVanish review we saw the provider give its pricing model a shake-up, and now new users signing up will get excellent value – just $2.40 a month on a year-long plan.

 However, what we really appreciate about IPVanish's pricing is that fact that it also caters to those who only want a month's cover for a holiday, or to test out the service.
-With this sale active, gone are the inflated double-digit prices for a 30-plan.
+Gone are the inflated double-digit prices for a 30-day plan.
 You'll simply pay $3.49 flat for your first month – and that's just about as cheap as you'll find anywhere.

 It's not all about price, though, and you need to get a good product.
 Thankfully, IPVanish delivers, and provides seriously configurable clients and tons of devices.
 While the aesthetic might not be to everyone's taste, they're super functional and do everything you want them to, and more.

 In terms of streaming you'll be able to watch overseas Netflix, YouTube, Hulu, Amazon Prime and more, but unfortunately for BBC lovers, IPVanish does struggle to get access to iPlayer.
 If that doesn't bother you, though, there's not much we can fault – especially at this price.

 - Up your privacy game with a Windows 10 VPN or a Mac VPN

 - Share P2P with a great torrenting VPN